 Spending Christmas in Santa Claus’s home country sounds like a dream but the realisation that everything is closed on that day can be very daunting.
 All Christmas Markets in Helsinki close by 22nd December and most other attractions including restaurants are closed on the 24th and 25th.
-However, if you are in Helsinki from 23rd to 25th December, fret not, here is a list of what you can do and see during those days.
+However, if you are in Helsinki from the 23rd to the 25th of December, fret not, here is a list of what you can do and see during Christmas and Christmas Eve.

 Head over to the quaint town of Porvoo

 Porvoo is one of the six medieval towns of Finland.
 Its charm and quaintness will make you fall in love with it almost immediately.
 Colourful houses by the river, little boutique shops, and beautiful cafés offering mouth-watering desserts – take your time to explore Porvoo’s Old Town on foot.

 Located only a 50-minute bus ride from Helsinki, Porvoo offers a quiet retreat and makes for a great day trip.
 Don’t miss the famous Runeberg’s Cake named after the Finnish Poet Johan Ludvig Runeberg.

 How to get there: You can catch the bus to Porvoo from Kamppi Bus Station in Helsinki.
 The frequency is quite high and the tickets can be bought online.
 Even though we visited this little town after Christmas, we recommend that this will be a good day trip when most of Helsinki is shut.

 Return to Helsinki and explore the TRE Christmas Market